-Other income (expenses) - net consists of gain (loss) on sale of fixed assets and investments, amortization of bond issue costs, rental income, and miscellaneous income and expenses.
-Other income (expenses) - net of ₱53 million was reported in fiscal 2012 against the ₱122 million other expenses - net in fiscal 2011 due to loss on sale of net assets of the disposal group recognized last year.
+Other income (expenses) - net consists of gain (loss) on sale of fixed assets, amortization of bond issue costs, rental income, and miscellaneous income and expenses.
+Other income - net of \$\mathbb{P}83\$ million was reported in fiscal 2012 against the \$\mathbb{P}9\$ million other expenses - net in fiscal 2011 due to gain on sale of certain fixed assets this year.

-The Company recognized provision for income tax of P989 million in fiscal 2012, 61.2% increase from P614 million in fiscal 2011 due to higher taxable income and recognition of deferred tax liabilities on unrealized foreign exchange gain.
+The Company recognized provision for income tax of ₱1.001 billion in fiscal 2012, 60.9% increase from ₱622 million in fiscal 2011 due to higher taxable income and recognition of deferred tax liabilities on unrealized foreign exchange gain.

-URC's net income for fiscal 2012 amounted to $\mathbb{P}8.158$ billion, higher by $\mathbb{P}3.150$ billion or 62.9% from $\mathbb{P}5.008$ billion in fiscal 2011, due to higher operating income and significant increase in market valuation gain on bond and equity holdings.
+URC's net income for fiscal 2012 amounted to ₱8.185 billion, higher by ₱3.159 billion or 62.9% from ₱5.026 billion in fiscal 2011, due to higher operating income and significant increase in market valuation gain on bond and equity holdings.

-URC's core earnings before tax (operating profit after equity earnings, net finance costs and other expenses - net) for fiscal 2012 amounted to $\mathbb{P}8.431$ billion, an increase of 20.7% from $\mathbb{P}6.983$ billion recorded for fiscal 2011.
+URC's core earnings before tax (operating profit after equity earnings, net finance costs and other expenses - net) for fiscal 2012 amounted to ₱8.470 billion, an increase of 20.8% from ₱7.010 billion recorded for fiscal 2011.

-Net income attributable to equity holders of the parent increased by P3.100 billion or 66.9% to P7.736 billion in fiscal 2012 from P4.636 billion in fiscal 2011 as a result of the factors discussed above.
+Net income attributable to equity holders of the parent increased by ₱3.108 billion or 66.8% to ₱7.763 billion in fiscal 2012 from ₱4.655 billion in fiscal 2011 as a result of the factors discussed above.

-Minority interest represents primarily the share in the net income (loss) attributable to minority shareholders of the following subsidiaries of URC: URC International, URC's direct subsidiary in which it holds approximately 77.0% economic interest as of July 2012 and Nissin- URC, URC's 65.0%-owned subsidiary.
+Minority interest represents primarily the share in the net income (loss) attributable to minority shareholders of the following subsidiaries of URC: URC International, URC's direct subsidiary in which it holds approximately 77.0% economic interest as of July 2012 and Nissin-URC, URC's 65.0%-owned subsidiary.
 In August 2012, the Company acquired the remaining 23.0% minority interest making it a wholly owned subsidiary.
 Minority interest in net income of subsidiaries increased from ₱371 million in fiscal 2011 to ₱422 million in fiscal 2012 due to higher net income reported by URC International on the back of surging profits from Vietnam and NURC.

-URC reported an EBITDA (operating income plus depreciation and amortization) of ₱11.220 billion for fiscal 2012, 10.5% higher than ₱10.155 billion posted in fiscal 2011.
+URC reported an EBITDA (operating income plus depreciation and amortization) of ₱11.269 billion for fiscal 2012, 10.7% higher than ₱10.180 billion posted in fiscal 2011.

-Fiscal Year 2011 Compare to Fiscal Year 2010
+Fiscal Year 2011 (As restated, see Note 2 of Financial Statements) Compare to Fiscal Year 2010

-URC generated a consolidated sale of goods and services of P67.168 billion for the fiscal year ended September 30, 2011, 16.4% sales growth over last year.
+URC generated a consolidated sale of goods and services of \$\frac{1}{2}67.168\$ billion for the fiscal year ended September 30, 2011, 16.4% sales growth over last year.
 Sale of goods and services performance by business segment follows: